azdavis/millet/docs/ARCHITECTURE.md

 Configuration for Cargo, Rust's package manager and build tool.
 Allows `cargo xtask` to work.

+### `Cargo.toml`

+At the top level, this sets up a "Cargo workspace" of all the crates in `crates` and `xtask`.
+Each crate also has its own `Cargo.toml` defining fundamental things about the crate like its name and dependencies.

+### `Cargo.lock`

+A lockfile for Cargo that records the exact versions of all dependencies that Cargo resolved.

+### `rustfmt.toml`

+Configuration for rustfmt, Rust's automatic code formatter.
+Before checking code into git, it must be formatted by rustfmt.

 ### `.github`

 Configuration for GitHub, like: